nickd16/Deep-Edge-Detection-RCF-Implementation/README.md

 To read the original paper and see other implementations, visit https://paperswithcode.com/paper/richer-convolutional-features-for-edge

 Below are examples from the trained model.
-The images from from the BSDS500 dataset (link at the bottom).
+The images are from the BSDS500 dataset (link at the bottom).

 LEFT IMAGE: Real Image